Rental driver on wrong side of road in Southland triple fatal

 The Shortlands' vehicle was estimated to be travelling at 119kmh.

-While there was no alcohol involved, Mr Shortland's blood tested positive for cannabis.
+While there was no alcohol involved, the Shortland's blood tested positive for cannabis.

 "Though I cannot determine the extent of impairment (if any), the absence of a braking response, or other evasive manoeuvre is consistent with the known effects of cannabis, including taking longer to respond, and distorted perception."